 Finally, Encore classes are great if you want to ride with a group of people but there are not live rides to take.
 This way everyone can start at the same time, and high five along the way.

-Final thoughts on this beginner’s guide to Peloton
+Final thoughts on this guide to Peloton for beginners

 I hope I’ve done a good job helping you figure out how to set yourself up for your very first Peloton ride.
 It was important for me to remember back to when I was just a wee beginner Peloton rider, just getting started, and the things that confused me or that I wanted answers to.